sendbird/sendbird-chat-sample-android/groupchannel-freeze-unfreeze/README.md

 # Freeze or unfreeze a group channel

-This code sample with UI components demonstrates how to freeze and unfreeze in a group channel on Sendbird Chat SDK for Android.
+This code sample with UI components demonstrates how to freeze or unfreeze a group channel on Sendbird Chat SDK for Android.

 ## Prerequisites

 + Android Studio
   + Android Studio Electric Eel | 2022.1.1
 + Android SDK